A walker adjusted to accommodate a tall elderly person

 Wheel Size

 It’s always better to get the best tall walkers with larger wheels because tall people have a higher center of gravity, making them prone to falling.
-Also, small wheels get stuck in different spaces easier than larger wheels, so it’s convenient overall to use larger wheels.
+Larger wheels (typically 8 to 10 inches in diameter) provide several advantages:

 It would be best if you also considered purchasing walkers with unique wheel designs, as seen in the Oasis Space Pneumatic Armrest Walker.
 If you’re looking for a good balance of wheels, the BEYOUR Walker, which we named our Editor’s Choice, features ten-inch and eight-inch wheels in the front and rear